 Circular Economy Initiatives

 Bradbury Cricket supports sustainable living and proudly supports the circular economy principles that manage waste and minimise impact on the planet.
-Off-cuts that can be considered a waste material from cutting the raw clefts to regulation width, are used to construct bird houses.
+Off-cuts that can be considered a waste material from cutting the raw clefts to regulation width, are used to construct bird houses and shelters for native bees.
 Made from 100% recycled and reclaimed materials, the 28 Birdhouses project has been returning the tree derived waste directly back into the trees to give housing opportunities in our urban landscapes to birds and other wildlife.
 Read more about the project here.
 Shavings and sawdust are diverted from landfill to garden mulch, stable bedding and chicken coups.
-Bradbury Cricket divert all but a regular sized council issue bin each week.
+Bradbury Cricket divert less than a regular sized council issue bin each week to landfill.

 Repair and Extend Product Life